netxms/netxms-doc/admin/rmon.rst

 What Is RMON?
 =============

-RMON (RFC 2819) defines a set of SNMP MIBs that allow network administrators to monitor statistics and events on network segments.
+RMON (RFC 2819) and RMON2 (RFC 4502) defines a set of SNMP MIBs that allow network administrators to monitor statistics and events on network segments.
 RMON provides insight into traffic patterns, performance issues, and unusual activity.
 Key groups include:

 - **Statistics:** Packet and byte counts, errors, and utilization.
 - **History:** Time-based historical data.